List of The Young and the Restless characters introduced in 2014: Ian Ward

 Ian and Patty are next seen in a motel room, with him telling her that she has to choose a new name if she is going to continue on with him.
 Victor and Phyllis soon arrive at his motel room, having tracked him down.
 Victor holds Phyllis by the throat and threatens to kill her if he does not evacuate and stop Paragon.
 Ian, distressed, agrees to do so.
 A month later, Patty is found by police, having been living on the streets after Ian dumped her.

 Mark Harding

 Detective Mark Harding, portrayed by Chris McKenna, made his first appearance on February 17, 2014.
 McKenna, known for his portrayal of Joey Buchanan on One Life to Live, announced his casting on social media site Twitter on January 17.
 According to the actor, the role was expected to last for "a few episodes".
 The casting was later officially confirmed by a spokesperson for the series on January 21.
 McKenna taped his first scenes on January 22.
 The character is slated to "appear during an exciting event that will bring several Genoa City residents together."

+McKenna last appeared on August 25, 2015 when Harding is killed by Paul Williams.